3 beers on a table in front of some kegs | Best Beer in Berlin Guide: Breweries, Bars & More | Hello Berlin Travel Blog

 Berlin Beer Gardens

-Germany is well-known for its beer gardens so, during the warmer months, it makes sense to quench your thirst in one of them.
+Germany is well-known for its beer gardens.
+So during the warmer months, it makes sense to quench your thirst in one of them.

 Prater